 - Implement claim system edits to prevent and detect future overpayments for noncomplex and complex chronic care management services.

-What the Audit Means to Chronic Care Management Providers
+What the Chronic Care Management Audit Means to Providers

 In the short term, providers of chronic care management services contacted by Medicare contractors will need to take the necessary steps to refund the overpayments to Medicare and any affected beneficiaries.
 Access the full OIG audit report here.

-In the longer term, the audit's results suggest that CMS will be stepping up its oversight of the Medicare chronic care management program — especially considering the agency's plans to support the growth of CCM, including increasing reimbursement for 2022.
+In the longer term, the chronic care management audit's results suggest that CMS will be stepping up its oversight of the Medicare chronic care management program — especially considering the agency's plans to support the growth of CCM, including increasing reimbursement for 2022.
 Providers must ensure that they are properly coding and billing for chronic care management services or they could face compliance violation penalties.
 This makes it particularly important that providers ensure the software they are using to help bill for CCM services places compliance as a top priority.

 To learn how Prevounce delivers personalized, CMS-compliant CCM solutions that fit seamlessly into a provider's workflow, schedule a demo today.